Dads who run

 I love taking my daughter and pushing her in the running buggy at parkrun and cannot wait to be able to take my son too.
 Running is what keeps me physically and mentally healthy, it allows me to be the best dad I can be to my two children.

-Struggling for gift inspiration this fathers day?
+Struggling for gift ideas this fathers day?
 Dynamik Products' multipurpose gel pack with strap is the perfect gift to aid recovery for the fitness fanatic men in your life!
 Click here to check it out.